Binance vs. Coinbase: What Works Better For Canadians?

 Coinbase is a US-based cryptocurrency exchange while Binance does not allow customers from the US to use its platform.
 Instead, US residents must use a watered-down version called Binance.us.

 There are, however, no restrictions for Canadians.
-Canadian residents can use both Binance and Coinbase to their full capacity whether it’s a simple buy order at market price or a more advanced order type.
+Canadian residents can use both Binance (except Ontario residents) and Coinbase to their full capacity whether it’s a simple buy order at market price or a more advanced order type.
 Bear in mind, neither platform allows Interac e-Transfer to deposit Canadian dollars to your account.
 Instead, you will have to use a debit or credit card or a SWIFT transfer with USD on Binance, or a debit card on Coinbase to purchase cryptocurrency.
 Both Visa and Mastercard are accepted on Binance.
 Coinbase no longer allows credit cards to be linked to Canadian accounts due to the number of Canadian banks blocking cryptocurrency transactions.

 Both Binance and Coinbase offer helpful FAQs and online ticketing service for their customers.
 Binance offers 24/7 support and a live chat option.
 Neither exchange offers a phone support service.
 Coinbase has received several complaints about its customer support.
 Binance has had several bad reviews though not as many as Coinbase.
+For example, Binance replied to our concern within a day, while it took Coinbase 4 days to address our request to a real person.